ASCRS, day one

 Where you get a procedure done really matters.
 If you’re going to do it at all, go to someone who does it in an eye doctor’s office and has proper certifications.
 Beauty parlors… not so much.

-The length and curvature of our eyelashes is actually determined by nature for optical protection of our eyes.
+The length and curvature of our eyelashes is actually determined by nature for optimal protection of our eyes.
 Longer lashes make ocular surface disease worse!
 Changing your lashes can actually create a “wind tunnel” that directs particulate matter right into your eyes!
 (Dr Periman also mentioned how the lid-lash ratio is important.)

 People commonly fail to clean their lashes and lids when using eyelash enhancements of various kinds, because of the cost of redoing or repurchasing them, and this leads to lots of problems.

 Watch out for the formaldehydes (among other things)